Joyful Training Builds More Than Behavior. It Builds Partnership.

 Give your dog easy wins.
 Set up moments where success is likely.
 Celebrate small efforts.
 Reinforce generously.
 Let them feel competent.

-Just like us, easy wins feel good.
+Easy wins feel good.
 They build confidence.
 They create momentum.
 They make the next step easier.

 Life is hard.
 Many of us carry stress into the training session without realizing it.
 Sometimes the most productive thing you can do is lower the bar, throw out the rigid plan, and simply have fun with your dog.
 Play.
 Move.
 Laugh.
 Reward effort.
 End on a high note.